 to run JUnit4 tests for our Android apps.

-Understanding this chapter requires that you have read the chapter on Gradle dependencies.
+Understanding this chapter requires that you have read the core chapters of the book.

 This chapter also assumes you have some familiarity with JUnit, though you certainly do not need to be an expert.
 You can learn more about JUnit at the JUnit site.